p-patel/software-engineer-knowledge-base/go/concurrency-in-go.md

 - Properties of a pipeline stage:
   - consumes and returns the same type
   - must be reified by the language so that is may be passed around (e.g. funcs in Go)
+- pipeline stages are closely related to functional programming (higher order functions and monads) pipeline stages can be considered a subset of monads